 Practicum and Internship- Click here to download the new integrated Mental Health Handbook and Internship (2016-2017)

 Students must complete 100 hours of practicum experience.
-Basically this consists of observing and participating in mental health counseling activities in a recognized practicum site.
+This consists of observing and participating in mental health counseling activities in a recognized practicum site.
 Students consult with their advisor as to the location and activities required for the practicum experience.
 As part of the practicum experience students will attend a seminar class where practicum experiences and current issues in mental health will be discussed.
 A practicum must include a minimum of 40 hours of direct service work with clients, 10 hours of individual supervision by an approved supervisor, and 10 hours of group supervision, and 10 hours of either group or individual supervision by an approved supervisor.
 Please review the requirements for licensure as a mental health counselor for more detailed information.
 Prior to beginning their practicum students need to have taken the following courses.
 Counseling Theory I, Counseling Theory II or Psychotherapy with Children and Adolescents, Abnormal Psychology, Group Counseling, and Ethics.
 One or two of these can be taken simultaneously with Practicum.

 The Objectives of the Internship are: